statsfm/support-docs/docs/third-party-integrations/specter-for-statsfm.md

 ---
-title: Specter for Stats.fm
+title: Specter for stats.fm
 tags: [desktop, third-party]
-description: Information about Specter for Stats.fm.
+description: Information about Specter for stats.fm.
 ---

-# Specter for Stats.fm
+# Specter for stats.fm

 :::info Notice

-Specter for Stats.fm is endorsed by Stats.fm, but not an official desktop app.
+Specter for stats.fm is endorsed by stats.fm, but not an official desktop app.

 :::

-Specter for Stats.fm is created by [isontic](https://isontic.com).
+Specter for stats.fm is created by [isontic](https://isontic.com).

 ## Installation